 Kalhu may not have remained the capital for long as successive Assyrian Kings seemed to have a penchant for moving the seat of their empire around, but this carved stone snapshot, erected in 879 BCE, does represent a spectacular high-point for the Assyrian people, with Kalhu having become a large and carefully planned city of some 100,000 inhabitants, containing extensive palaces and temples as well as botanical gardens and even a zoo.

 Even at the time of Ashurnasirpal the Assyrians already saw themselves as a nation with ancient roots.
-Descendants and successors of the even more ancient Akkadians who built the world’s first empire under Sargon the Great, and who’s language and cuneiform script they still used.
-But the Assyrian Empire was greater still, a vast multi-ethnic domain that was by all accounts the most powerful state in the world at the time of its greatest extent, stretching from Iran to Egypt and from Anatolia to Arabia, almost encompassing the entirety of what we would today think of as the Middle-East.
+Descendants of and successors to the even more ancient Akkadians who built the world’s first empire under Sargon the Great, and who’s language and cuneiform script they still used.
+But the Assyrian Empire became greater still, a vast multi-ethnic domain that was by all accounts the most powerful state in the world at the time of its greatest extent, stretching from Iran to Egypt and from Anatolia to Arabia, almost encompassing the entirety of what we would today think of as the Middle-East.

 In terms of its organisation, professional standing army, and expansionist attitude Assyria was not only a forerunner of the Persian Empire but also of the Roman Empire.
 Manchester’s monumental slab, inscribed in cuneiform, lists the genealogy and military conquests of King Ashurnasirpal II into Babylonia, Persia, and Armenia, while titling him ‘Great King, King of The Universe, King of Assyria’.
 [For the complete translation, have a look at this post on Ancient Worlds Manchester, where Curator of Archaeology Bryan Sitch takes another look at this fascinating object]